Procurement for the Illinois Mathematics and Science Academy

 - Real Property and Capital Improvement Leases: Less than $100,000 (Must also be less than 10,000 sq. ft.)

-IMSA current bids, as well as current awards, are advertised in the Illinois Procurement Bulletin Public Institutions of Higher Education.
+Current bid solicitations for IMSA, as well as recent awards, are advertised in the Illinois Procurement Bulletin Public Institutions of Higher Education.
 This is a web-based Internet site available without charge to all potential bidders.
 Notices for upcoming Bids and Requests for Proposal appear in the Procurement Bulletin for a minimum of 14 days.

-IMSA’s purchasing system requires a formal written purchase authorization in order to initiate a business transaction between a vendor and IMSA.
-Without a written purchase order prepared by the Office of Business and Financial Services, or an order with a required contract document prepared by the Procurement Services, IMSA may not initiate payments on invoices submitted.
-IMSA may also not honor invoices dated prior to the issue date of the related purchase order.
+IMSA’s purchasing system requires a formal written purchase authorization to initiate a business transaction between a vendor and IMSA.
+All goods and services require a Purchase Order prepared by the Office of Business and Financial Services, and/or a required contract document prepared by Procurement Services.
+Vendor should not ship goods or provide services without having a valid Purchase Order.
+IMSA will not be obligated to pay invoices and may not initiate payment on invoices submitted without a valid PO.
+Invoices dated prior to the issue date of the related Purchase Order will not be honored.

 Where a two-party signed agreement is required, no work on any such procurement should begin until all authorized parties to the contract have signed a formal written document.